 Child custody cases are contentious affairs almost by default; it’s simply the nature of the beast.
-However, an already difficult custody case can quickly become a train wreck when the specter of alcohol abuse rears its head.
+However, an already difficult custody case can quickly become a very difficult situation when the specter of alcohol abuse rears its head.

-Judges tend to be particularly concerned with alcoholic behavior that remains unacknowledged by the parent.
-The rationale is simple: admitting the problem is the first step toward recovery, and an alcoholic parent who won’t acknowledge their condition can’t be reasonably expected to begin making progress toward the recovery that’s so crucial for their child’s well-being.
+Judges tend to be particularly concerned with behaviors related to alcohol abuse that remain unacknowledged by the parent.
+The rationale is simple: admitting to the problem is the first step toward recovery, and a parent who abuses alcohol and won’t acknowledge their condition can’t be reasonably expected to begin making progress toward the recovery that’s so crucial for their child’s well-being.
+Ways that a parent can show that they are taking steps toward their recovery include participating in addiction treatment programs or remote alcohol monitoring systems.
+If a parent is involved in a case where the abuse is hearsay and not true, remote monitoring may be a great option to prove sobriety as well.

 For obvious reasons, judges are hesitant to award custody to a parent who may be in the middle of a downward spiral of addictive behaviors.
 In many divorce proceedings, the addictions of one parent were a key factor in the separation; if that behavior is still fresh in the rear-view mirror, it’s reasonable to assume that a judge will exercise an abundance of caution before placing a child in a potentially dangerous situation.
-Custody is especially difficult to acquire in cases where alcohol was a contributing factor to events like domestic violence, impaired driving, or child endangerment.
+However, it is important to remember that the Judge is looking out for the best interests of the child, which means allowing the child to have a relationship with both parents when possible.
+Custody can be especially difficult to acquire in cases where alcohol was a contributing factor to events like domestic violence, impaired driving, or child endangerment, but if a parent can show proof that the child is safe, they may be able to keep custody of the child.

 It’s admirable, honorable, and prudent to seek sobriety; in the long run, you’re going to be a much better parent when you’re living a sober lifestyle.
 But be patient; in the short term, judges are likely to balk at awarding full custodial rights to a parent in the early stages of their sobriety, simply because the normal stresses of parenting can be a contributing factor toward relapse.
-Don’t get discouraged if your efforts toward sobriety fail to immediately sway the court; it’s common for judges to look for an extended sobriety before entertaining a change in custodial rights.
+Relapse is normal and a part of recovery.
+Don’t get discouraged if your efforts toward sobriety fail to immediately sway the court; it’s common for judges to look for extended sobriety before entertaining a change in custodial rights.
+During early recovery, being able to prove sobriety with a tool like Soberlink’s remote alcohol monitoring system may help to give peace of mind to the court and your ex-spouse that the children are safe.

 In fact, parents whose alcohol abuse is in the rear-view mirror aren’t likely to see it negatively impact their custodial rights; even if a spouse proves that past behavior occurred, a long-term period of sobriety will typically outweigh any periodic bouts of alcohol abuse, especially if they occurred before the birth of the children or if there’s no proof that the children were ever negatively impacted by their parent’s drinking.